Michael Irvin: Entertainment career

 Irvin was a co-star in the 2005 remake of The Longest Yard, starring Adam Sandler and Chris Rock.
 Irvin also guest starred in Sandler's film Jack & Jill, which was released on November 11, 2011.
 He was one of the "Pros" on an episode of Pros vs. Joes, which pitted former professional athletes against average people.
 He was the host of 4th and Long, a football-themed reality series which aired on Spike TV.
 The winner, Jesse Holley, earned a spot at the Dallas Cowboys' training camp.
-Irvin has a supporting role in the 2017 basketball drama Slamma Jamma as a sleazy sports agent.
+Irvin had a supporting role in the 2017 basketball drama Slamma Jamma as a sleazy sports agent.

-In 2011, Irvin spoke with Out magazine about his homosexual older brother, who died of stomach cancer in 2006.
+In 2011, Irvin spoke to Out magazine about his homosexual older brother, who died of stomach cancer in 2006.
 He claimed his initial feelings of homophobia in relation to his brother led to womanizing during his playing days but eventual acceptance and feelings of love toward his older brother initiated his understanding for people with difficulty sharing their circumstances.

 In August 2011, officials from the Elite Football League of India announced that Irvin would be among the primary investors and advisers for the league.
 Other prominent backers included former Chicago Bears head coach Mike Ditka, former Philadelphia Eagles quarterback Ron Jaworski, and NFL linebacker Brandon Chillar.

+In July 2023, management from Asset Entities announced that Irvin would be among the primary investors and advisers for the company.
+Other prominent backers included TRITON FUNDS.